OpenModularTurretsTeam/OpenModularTurrets/README.md

 If a you create a new issue that:

 1. Duplicates a previous ticket's issue(s) OR
-2. Is unreadable (grammatically or otherwise) OR
 3. Does not make sense (Logically or otherwise) OR
 4. Is a crash issue without a proper stack trace OR
-5. Is new functionality request (New content, CR or otherwise)

 the ticket may not be considered and be closed immediately.
 Make absolutely sure that the ticket you post adheres to the above.